ayda-hdp/Doc-Summer-2024/volcap.md

 ## **Volumetric Capture 4020 Documentation**

 **Steps to perform Volumetric Capture in 4020:**
- 1. Turn the PC in room 4020 on, and login using your PID. (the name in front of your VT email address)
+ 1. Turn the PC labeled as "Scorpio" in room 4020 on, and login using your PID. (the name in front of your VT email address)
  2. The Software you will need:
     - Azure Kinect Viewer
     - [DepthKit](Depthkit.md)